-It is the tenant's responsibility to get their card from the Social Security Department.
+It is the tenant's responsibility to get their card from Customer and Local Services.

 There are four residential statuses: